UK court allows Julian Assange to appeal extradition to Supreme Court | DW | 24.01.2022

 That means the Supreme Court itself will have to decide whether or not it should hear Assange's challenge.

-A crowd of Assange's supporters gathered outside the court welcomed the decision.
+A crowd of Assange's supporters outside the court cheered as they heard the decision.

 "Julian won," Stella Morris, his fiancee and the mother of his two young children, wrote on Twitter.